We figured out the best way for how to baby proof fireplace.

 Carbon monoxide can also be a bit more harmful to children since they still have developing bodies.

-Any of these smoke detectors should work fine for any scenario.
 Don’t forget to inspect and replace batteries every few months to ensure that your family’s safety isn’t compromised!

 How to Prevent Carbon Monoxide Build-Up

 Most cases of carbon monoxide poisoning are due to clogged fireplace vents and poor ventilation systems.

 To prevent CO from building up because of your fireplace, you have to maintain your fireplace regularly.

 Inspect your fireplace chute and fireplace vents to see if it needs cleaning.
 The ventilation system can get blocked by dirt or weather damage, so don’t forget to clean it from time to time.

 Doing this can prevent CO from building up inside your home.

 After cleaning, all you have to do is perform regular inspections and keep it as clean as possible to prevent clogs.